jeffvance/openshift-ceph-ex/MYSQL.md

 $ docker logs <mysql-id>
 ```

 Even setting the selinxu context for /opt/mysql (which is the host directory being bound to /var/lib/mysql inside the container) on the OSE-node does not fix the issue.
-Eg. doing this:
+Eg., on the OSE-node:

 ```
 $ chcon -Rt svirt_sandbox_file_t /opt/mysql
 ```
 still fails with the same permissions error.

-The only solution that seems to allow the mysql container to start correctly is to set the mysql pod to be privileged, which is done with the yaml fragment:
+The only solution that seems to allow the mysql container to start correctly is to set the mysql pod to be privileged, which is done with this yaml fragment:

 ```
 spec: